HOGENT-Web/csharp/chapters/07/slides/presentation.md

 name: http
 class: dark middle

-# The REST is still unwritten
+# Ain't no REST for the wicked
 > HTTP methods and status ranges

 ---